ejsdotsh/yacht-hugo-theme/exampleSite/content/projects/_index.md

 ---
 title: "projects"
 draft: false
-description: a list of my projects
+description: There are multiple Projects here, most of them are not real.
 outputs:
   - HTML
   - JSON
   - RSS
 ---

-this is a list of all my projects.
+There are multiple Projects here, most of them are not real.